Fleet and Family Support Center

 - School Records/Transcripts

 Make travel arrangements.
-If you will be traveling by plane, train or automobile, make travel arrangements to include: date, time of departure, auto-map, trip-tips etc.
+If you will be traveling by plane, train or automobile, make travel arrangements to include: date, time of departure, auto-map, trip-tiks etc.

 Navy-Marine Corps Relief Society

-The Navy and Marine Corps Relief Society is a nonprofit charitable organization designed to provide financial, educational, and other assistance to members, both active and retired, of the Naval Services of the United States, eligible family members and survivors, when in need.
+The Navy and Marine Corps Relief Society is a non-profit charitable organization designed to provide financial, educational and other assistance to members both active and retired of the Naval Services of the United States, eligible family members and survivors when in need.
 Appointments are recommended.
-For assistance when this office is open, call (228) 871-2610.
-Clients seeking NMCRS assistance after duty hours should contact the American Red Cross toll free 877-272-7337.
+For assistance when this office is not open, call 202-433-3364.
+Clients seeking NMCRS assistance after duty hours should contact the American Red Cross toll free at 877-272-7337.

-While every move is unique, these tips can give you a great start to completing a successful PCS move to the Gulfport MS. area.
+While every move is unique, these tips can give you a great start to completing a successful PCS move to the Washington, D.C. area.